 - Laser and cosmetic training involve 2 different laser surgeons with training on approximately 10 different lasers.(Candela V‐Beam, GentleLase, GentleYAG, Q‐switch YAG, Q‐switch Alex, Fraxel, IPL, PDL, Thermi 250, ThermiSmooth, Apogee, Vectus)

-- The fellow will participate in approximately 75 cosmetic procedures with the opportunity to expand training and participation as desired.
+- The fellow will participate in a minimum of 75 cosmetic procedures with the opportunity to expand training and participation as desired.

 What benefits are given during the Dayton Skin Fellowship Training?

 - Health Insurance is provided through Anthem Blue Cross/Blue Shield with single coverage paid at 70% by the practice and spouse and dependent coverage paid at 50% by the practice.
 PHA Superior Dental insurance is also provided for dental/vision with 100% cost to the Fellow.